Student Clubs at MIT—FAQs and the Fresher’s Fair

 An interaction ban with the incoming first-years is in place until 15th November 2020.
 Apart from the Student Council, no club or organisation is permitted to interact with first-year students, online or offline.

 One of the most awaited aspects of student life is the opportunity to become a part of a fraternity on campus.
 However, the dizzying number of student bodies at MIT might seem overwhelming for a fresher.
 Confusion is bound to arise about which clubs are best, how one goes about joining a club, and what the process of club recruitment entails.
 This article aims to bring some clarity by answering some of the most frequently asked questions about clubs at MIT.

-The events portal is one amongst the latest endeavours underatken by The Student Council of MIT.
+Another endeavour undertaken by The Student Council of MIT is the events portal.
 As stated by Samyukhta Raj, the Joint Technical Secretary, “The idea behind the portal was to make an interactive platform for students to participate in club events, especially since it’s a major part of every semester.
 Although it cannot replace the whole offline feel of being part of an event we hoped to at least bring back a sense of the campus through this.
 As of now, clubs can register their events on the portal and put up a poster and brief description about the same and go ahead with the registration for event as usual.”

 Clubs are provided with separate admin access and once their events are approved they can start registering their events on the portal.
 Students can browse through events domain wise, that is, cultural clubs, technical clubs, student projects, and sports.
 If they seeking any particular event, date, or club they also have the option of searching for it.
 The events have a basic registration form to be filled out by the student and after which, the respective club will get in touch with the student regarding further details.